joaoandreotti/buxfox.github.io/_posts/2024-03-02-writeups-cozyhosting-htb.md

 ```

-The cozyhosting app is /app/cloudhosting-0.0.1.jar
+The Cozyhosting app is /app/cloudhosting-0.0.1.jar
-Check running processes to see if any variable was passed as parameter
+Check running processes to see if any variable was passed as Parameter
 ```
 $ ps aux
 ...
 SNIP ...